Key Takeaways

 - Journalist sourcing platforms (Qwoted, Featured, Source of Sources) are the most underrated link building tools.
 They connect you directly with journalists who need expert sources — producing DR 70-90+ editorial links that no outreach email can replicate.

-Backlink Research & Analysis
+Backlink Research & & Link Analysis

 1. Ahrefs